envatic/vue3-web3modal/README.md

 ```

 # Transactions;
-Some providers dont support events making it tough to confirm transactions
+Some providers dont support events, making it tough to confirm transactions.

 so to unify transactions confirmation, a method exists to confirm transactions via Infura

 ```js